 One of the most miraculous and exciting events for many people is the welcoming of a new baby!
 Whether it is your own, your grandchild, your new niece or nephew, or a dear friend, it is a very exciting time and there are many people who would love to visit the newest addition right away.
-Being right in the middle of mothering young children, being pregnant, and being surrounded by new and pregnant moms on a daily basis, I know how overwhelming the whole process is.
+Being right in the middle of mothering young children, and being surrounded by new and pregnant moms on a daily basis, I know how overwhelming the whole process is.
 So, I would like to share some simple rules and etiquette to follow while visiting that brand new baby (and their parents, too!).

 1. New parents need time to bond!